 Appropriate Vaccine Usage

-This tells you the percentage of patients who were given the pneumonia and flu vaccines.
-High vaccination rates should be standard at this point.
+This indicates the percent of residents that were administered the pneumonia and flu vaccines.
+Higher vaccination rates should be the norm at this point.

 Residents Maintain Autonomy